Three independent, compounding cost-reduction layers in every request pipeline. Most AI proxies stop at layer one. Smartflow compounds all three.

 Every request is checked against four local lookup phases before any token is sent to a provider.
 Phases execute in order; the first hit wins and the remaining phases are skipped.

-sentence-transformers/all-MiniLM-L6-v2 (384-dim vectors, local inference — no external API call).
-A K-nearest-neighbours search runs across all stored response embeddings in the Redis Stack vector index using cosine similarity.
-Threshold default 0.90.
-Catches paraphrased questions that differ entirely in wording but carry the same meaning.Full conversation and response history is written to MongoDB in parallel with every response.
+sentence-transformers/all-MiniLM-L6-v2 (384-dim vectors, local inference — no external API call) and a K-nearest-neighbours cosine search runs across stored embeddings in the Redis Stack vector index (default threshold 0.90).
+It catches paraphrases that differ entirely in wording but carry the same meaning.
+This tier is not on the default hot path — intent-signature matching handles the common cases at O(1) cost — but is available when maximum paraphrase recall is required.Full conversation and response history is written to MongoDB in parallel with every response.
 Supports long-range cost attribution, compliance retrieval, cache warming on restart, and audit replay.
 Not a lookup phase — runs asynchronously and does not add latency.

 On every cache miss, Smartflow compresses the outgoing request body before forwarding it to the provider.
 Compression runs transparently — clients send and receive standard API payloads.